comp-lin-alg/comp-lin-alg-course/doc/source/index.rst

    This module is led by `Prof. Colin Cotter
    <http://www.imperial.ac.uk/people/colin.cotter>`_.

+   IMPORTANT: This is the 2021/22 version of the course.
+There will be updates and a new Github Classroom project for 2022/23 academic year.

    A PDF version of the course notes is `available here
    <Computationallinearalgebracourse.pdf>`_.
 The lecture material for this
    course is available as videos linked from the web version of the